aurasphere/reply-challenge-2018/README.md

 ### Limitations

 When working with the first dataset, I've stumbled upon the situation in which the goal node was obstructed.
 The way I coped with that was by limiting the maximum number of nodes that could be visited.
-Altough this prevented the algorithm to go on forever if the goal was unreacheable, it also meant that the algorithm would yield a negative result for a feasible path that required to explore more nodes than this threshold.
+Although this prevented the algorithm to go on forever if the goal was unreachable, it also meant that the algorithm would yield a negative result for a feasible path that required to explore more nodes than this threshold.

 Of course, there are plenty of better and cleaner solutions like running the algorithm in a different thread with a timeout or checking this limit relative to a node, but this was the cheapest to implement so I just went for it.